Traffic Offences and Penalties in Kerala

 How to Check and Pay e-Challan Online in Kerala

-1. To view your e-Challan status, visit the Parivahan website and navigate to the “Check Online Services” section.
+1. You need to visit the Parivahan website and navigate to the “Check Online Services” section to view your e-Challan.

 1. Alternatively, you can also check the status of your e-Challan by visiting the official Kerala Government website.

-1. You also have the option to make payments through the Kerala Police Department’s official website.
+1. Alternatively, you also have the option to make payments through the Kerala Police Department’s official website.

 1. If you prefer, you can pay in cash using an e-challan machine directly with a traffic police officer.
 Another option is to visit your nearest traffic police station with the necessary documents and settle the fine in person.